HicrestLaboratory/SPARTA/README.md

 **PERFORMANCE LANDSCAPE**
 The image below shows the faster algorithm for each data point when both the in-block density and the density of blocks vary.
+For matrices in the green zone, SPARTA is the fastest choice.
 ![](/images/performance_experiment_v2/scatter_performance_plot.jpg)

 # STRUCTURE